arvikangas/ProExpertMyIoTService/README.md

 ### Tests
 * Unit tests with: xunit, NSubstitute, Shoudly.
 No database connection, repository layer is mocked.
-* (TODO) Integration tests with: Microsoft.AspNetCore.Mvc.Testing and database connection.
+* Integration tests with: Microsoft.AspNetCore.Mvc.Testing and database connection.
+Database uses same server as app, so for integration tests please leave ms sql container running running.
+* Mqtt client is mocked in integration tests.
+Mqtt testing will need mqtt broker.
+Existing broker can be used using different topic, for example instead of /devices/device12345/... we can use  /test-devices/device12345/...
+* No end-to-end tests